OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

 copy, move and delete files.
 Further information can be found in the chapter "[Using WebDAV](../basic_concepts/Using_WebDAV.md)".

+!!! info

     In order for the WebDAV access to work, it needs to be [activated ](../../manual_admin/administration/WebDAV.de.md)by your OpenOlat administrator first.

 ## Quota